lfscheidegger/Bronto/README.md

 # Running tests without the test runner #

 Although we recommend using Bronto's test runner for Bronto tests, it is possible to write simple one-time tests without it.
-Any python file can import `bronto.expect`, and write expectations. `expect` is simply a global-level function that returns a checker for the value provided.
+Any Python file can import `bronto.expect`, and write expectations. `expect` is simply a global-level function that returns a checker for the value provided.
 The checkers raise `AssertionError` exceptions if their